-That’s what Rappler discovered when Mayor Digong invited them to take a tour of the latter’s house in September, 2015.
+That’s what Rappler discovered when Mayor Digong invited them to take a tour of the latter’s house in September 2015.
 He particularly loves spy novels by famous authors Robert Ludlum and Sidney Sheldon.
-The tough-talking politcian also has an appetite for history books, specifically those about Mindanao history.
+The tough-talking politician also has an appetite for history books, specifically those about Mindanao history.

 Also Read: Andres Bonifacio’s reading list

-20. He was the first local government official to visit Tacloban City after Typhoon Yolanda.
+20. Rodrigo Duterte was the first local government official to visit Tacloban City after Typhoon Yolanda.

 And yes, he arrived earlier than President Noynoy Aquino.
-In fact, upon seeing the devastation brought by Typhoon Yolanda (with international code name “Haiyan”), Digong suggested to have the “state of calamity” declared earlier by the government be changed into “state of emergency” because “there is no local government functioning anymore.”
+In fact, upon seeing the devastation brought by Typhoon Yolanda (with the international code name “Haiyan”), Digong suggested having the “state of calamity” declared earlier by the government be changed into “state of emergency” because “there is no local government functioning anymore.”

 He’s also best remembered for his controversial statement following the tragedy: “God must be [have been] somewhere else or he forgot that there’s a planet called Earth.”